Last Updated: July 22, 2022

 half-mile of the boarding location, with lower density or intensity uses

 at the periphery.
-Sometimes the half-mile is expressed as a 10-minute
+Sometimes developers and cities will express the maximum distance from the actual transit stop as a 10-minute

 The concept is attractive because if enough density can be clustered around a transit stop, there could hardly be more positive green effects, including:

-1. Households are able to realistically reduce the number of cars they own and the number of miles driven.
-The community reduces its carbon footprint.
+1. Households are able to realistically reduce the number of cars they own.
+This is not a trivial factor in overall housing affordability; car ownership is estimated to cost an average of $9,000 annually. and the number of miles driven.

 2. Transit enjoys increased ridership.